astro-knots Svelte Themes

 • "Copy when you remember" — we usually didn't remember

-• Style-free component patterns — sites diverge too much in design for generic components to be useful
+• Style-free component patterns, or "structure components" — sites diverge too much in design for generic components to be useful

-The current stance: This is a pseudo-monorepo evolving toward real package sharing where it's justified.
+The current stance: This is a pseudo-monorepo evolving toward more sharing, but only where it's justified.
 Don't assume everything is a shared package.
-Don't assume everything is copy-paste.
+Don't hard-code the workspace.
+Yet, don't assume everything is copy-paste.
 The right answer depends on the specific code: markdown processing pipelines genuinely benefit from a shared package; UI components don't.

 Sites